ruofanma/social_decision_making_journal_club/README.md

 ## Background of the journal club | 读书会背景

-Dr. Michael Hallquist, director of the Developmental Personality Neuroscience Laboratory (DEPENd Lab) at UNC-Chapel Hill, has kindly provided his student, Ruofan Ma, a list of introductory readings on computational modeling and social decision making.
+Dr. Michael Hallquist, director of the Developmental Personality Neuroscience Laboratory (DEPENd Lab) at UNC-Chapel Hill, provided this reading list for his graduate student, Ruofan Ma, to orient her to computational modeling and social decision making research in the DEPENd Lab.
 Given this context, the list inevitably has closer proximity to research in the DEPENd Lab than the braoder field of decision-making or decision neuroscience.
 Please visit the DEPENd lab website for more information about research done in the lab: https://dependlab.unc.edu/

-A journal club started by Ruofan meets bi-weekly to discuss readings on this list.
+A journal club started by Ruofan meets twice a week to discuss readings on this list.
 The language of presentation is Mandarin Chinese, unless otherwise specified.

 ## Time 时间
 January 10, 2022 - March 15, 2022｜2022年1月10日至3月15日